-The trading price of the ADSs is likely to be volatile, which could result in substantial losses to investors.
+The trading price of the ADSs may be volatile, which could result in substantial losses to investors.

+Since our ADSs became listed on the Nasdaq Global Select Market on June 5, 2020, the closing trading price of our ADSs has ranged from US\$14.75 to US\$57.95 per ADS.
 The trading price of the ADSs is likely to be volatile and could fluctuate widely due to factors beyond our control.
+The trading performances of other Chinese companies' securities, including internet and e-commerce companies, may affect the attitudes of investors toward Chinese companies listed in the United States, which consequently may impact the trading performance of our ADSs, regardless of our actual operating performance.
+In addition, any negative news or perceptions about inadequate corporate governance practices or fraudulent accounting, corporate structure or matters of other Chinese companies may also negatively affect the attitudes of investors towards Chinese companies in general, including us, regardless of our conduct.
 This may happen because of broad market and industry factors, including the performance and fluctuation of the market prices of other companies with business operations located mainly in China that have listed their securities in the United States.
 In addition to market and industry factors, the price and trading volume for the ADSs may be highly volatile for factors specific to our own operations, including the following:

-- · variations in our revenues, earnings, cash flow; - fluctuations in operating metrics; - announcements of new investments, acquisitions, strategic partnerships or joint ventures by us or our competitors; - announcements of new solutions and services and expansions by us or our competitors; - termination or non-renewal of contracts or any other material adverse change in our relationship with our key customers or strategic investors; - changes in financial estimates by securities analysts; - detrimental negative publicity about us, our competitors or our industry; - additions or departures of key personnel; - release of lockup or other transfer restrictions on our outstanding equity securities or sales of additional equity securities; - regulatory developments affecting us or our industry; and - potential litigation or regulatory investigations.
+- · variations in our revenues, earnings, cash flow; - · fluctuations in operating metrics; - · announcements of new investments, acquisitions, strategic partnerships or joint ventures by us or our competitors; - · announcements of new solutions and services and expansions by us or our competitors; - termination or non-renewal of contracts or any other material adverse change in our relationship with our key customers or strategic investors; - · changes in financial estimates by securities analysts; - · detrimental negative publicity about us, our competitors or our industry; - · additions or departures of key personnel;

+- · release of lockup or other transfer restrictions on our outstanding equity securities or sales of additional equity securities; - · regulatory developments affecting us or our industry; and potential litigation or regulatory investigations.